All Episodes

 This is about something that is real and something that is serious, and that's called mortgage fraud.

-Uh what do you claim?
+What do you claim?

 Is that what they claim?

-Well, it her she has a two-part defense.
+Well, she has a two-part defense.

-One, it's a vindictive prosecution, dismiss the case, your honor.
+One, it's a vindictive prosecution.

-It's pretty good explanation.
+It was a pretty good explanation.

 Well, then, you know, she's ultimately responsible in this particular mortgage fraud case.

-But you know, spare me the fake moral outrage over weaponization of the law.
+But, you know, spare me the fake moral outrage over weaponization of the law.

 You're right, Sean.

-She ran on the came campaign promise to get Trump, and now people are upset because Trump wants to get Letitia James.
+She ran on the campaign promise to get Trump, and now people are upset because Trump wants to get Letitia James.

-Um, you know, you can't have it both ways.
+You know, you can't have it both ways.

 Well, I mean, this seems pretty cut and dry.

-I mean, either she claimed it as her principal residence while she's the top, you know, that while she's the AG in New York, and she claimed the Virginia property was her principal residence, or she didn't.
+I mean, either she claimed it as her principal residence while she's the top, you know, while she's the AG in New York, and she claimed the Virginia property was her principal residence, or she didn't.

 And if she did, then I don't really think there's a lot of excuses.